sebasrock156/Huananzhi-X99E-K4-Home/README_ENG.md

 Since we haven't an official file from Huananzhi, I have taken the task of making a dump from my own Motherboard.

-[Original BIOS Image]: This is a dump from Stock BIOS from my Motherboard, without modifies.
+[Original BIOS Image] (v1.0, 8MB): This is a dump from Stock BIOS from my Motherboard, without modifies.
+[Original BIOS Image Update] (v1.11, 16MB): This is the latest release from Huananzhi consumers webpage.

-[Unlocked BIOS Image]: This is a BIOS image with Overclock Settings enabled/unlocked. (**THIS IS FOR XEON 16xx V3/V4 AND CORE EXTREME PROCESSORS ONLY; I CAN'T GUARANTEE GOOD RESULTS**)
+[Unlocked BIOS Image] (v1.0, 8MB): This is a BIOS image with Overclock Settings enabled/unlocked. (**THIS IS FOR XEON 16xx V3/V4 AND CORE EXTREME PROCESSORS ONLY; I CAN'T GUARANTEE GOOD RESULTS**)
+[Unlocked BIOS Update] (v1.11, 16MB): Soon as possible, maybe with TBU included.

 Try use the Turbo Boost Hack if you have a Xeon V3; in my case, I have a Xeon V4 and may not work at all.